dr. W.J. (Wouter) Waalewijn

 - The N-Jettiness observable, which provides a theoretically clean definition of an event with N jets.
 It is used to cancel infrared divergences in precision (NNLO) calculations.
 At the LHC it has been succesfully used as jet substructure, to identify hadronic decays of heavy particles (e.g. top quarks), which may prove crucial in uncovering a faint new physics signal.

-- The first precision calculation of Higgs+0 jets.
+- The first precision calculation of Higgs+0 jets, which involved the introduction of beam functions.
 Many LHC analyses bin events by the number of jets, to improve the signal sensitivity, which often dominates the theory uncertainty.

-- A study of LHC applications of the electric charge of a jet, its calculation and generalizations.
+- A study of the potential of the electric charge of a jet to characterize a new physics signal, and its calculation.

 - A rigorous QCD analysis of double parton scattering.
 This important component of collisions is currently modeled by Monte Carlo simulations without a solid field-theoretic description.

-- Pioneering multi-differential resummation techniques, addressing: correlations between observables, hierarchies in jet angles and energies, threshold and transverse momentum resummation, jet radius logarithms
+- Multi-differential resummation techniques, reliably accounting for correlations between observables (such as two angularities), hierarchies in jet angles and energies and jet radius logarithms.

-- Studies of different choices for the jet axis in the context of transverse-momentum dependent fragmentation and the jet shape
+- Study of the choice of jet axis on measurements in the context of the jet shape and transverse momentum distributions describing the structure of the proton.

 A full list of my publications can be viewed on Inspire.

 After studying physics and mathematics at Utrecht University, I went on to obtain a PhD at MIT and was a postdoc at UC San Diego.
 I started as a junior faculty member at the UvA in 2013 and am also affiliated with the Nikhef theory group.
-I have ongoing collaborations with colleagues at various institutions, including MIT, DESY, Berkeley, LANL, UCSD and CERN.
+I have ongoing collaborations with colleagues at various institutions, including MIT, DESY, Berkeley, Vienna, LANL, Mainz, UCSD and Complutense.

 When I am not doing physics, I enjoy reading, hiking, traveling and of course spending time with my lovely wife and children.